ReptilianPride/portfolio-risk-dashboard/README.md

 ## Overview

+# Portfolio Risk Dashboard

-The Portfolio Risk Dashboard is an interactive web-based tool built using Streamlit, enabling users to analyze and visualize portfolio risk metrics, volatility trends, and Value-at-Risk (VaR) estimates.
-Users can construct portfolios, allocate custom weights, and benchmark performance against the S&P 500 (SPX).
+The **Portfolio Risk Dashboard** is an interactive web-based tool built using **Streamlit**, enabling users to analyze and visualize portfolio risk metrics, volatility trends, and **Value-at-Risk (VaR)** estimates.
+Users can construct portfolios, allocate custom weights, and benchmark performance against the **S&P 500 (SPX)**.
+Additionally, the dashboard includes a **Monte Carlo simulation** feature that helps identify the **optimal portfolio weights** for a given number of simulations, allowing users to explore numerous portfolio combinations and determine allocations that maximize returns while managing risk.

-This project demonstrates the intersection of data science and financial risk analytics which is valuable for quantitative analysts, risk modelers, or financial data scientists.
+This project demonstrates the intersection of **data science** and **financial risk analytics**, providing value for quantitative analysts, risk modelers, and financial data scientists.

+## New Feature: Monte Carlo Portfolio Optimization
+A **Monte Carlo simulation** has been added to identify the **optimal portfolio weights** for a given number of simulations.
+This enhancement allows users to explore numerous portfolio combinations and determine the weight allocation that maximizes returns while managing risk.

 ## Key Features